Doctors Salary in Nigeria

 - NYSC Doctor Salary: After completing the house job, doctors proceed to the National Youth Service Corps Scheme (NYSC), where they receive an average salary of ₦50,000 per month.
 Similar to the housejob, this amount varies depending on factors such as the type of hospital and location.

-- Post NYSC Doctor’s Salary: Post-NYSC, doctors’ salaries differ based on the type of hospital.
+- Post-NYSC Doctor’s Salary: Post-NYSC, doctors’ salaries differ based on the type of hospital.
 Government hospital doctors can earn around ₦220,000 per month, while those in private hospitals may receive an average of ₦120,000.
 Consultants and specialists, however, have the potential to earn up to ₦600,000 per month in private practice, whereas their counterparts in government hospitals may earn around ₦190,000.

-Responsibilities of Doctors:
+Responsibilities of Doctors

 Beyond financial considerations, the responsibilities of doctors are paramount.
 Their fundamental duties include: